anshuman852/kafka-connect-elasticsearch/README.md

 * Type: any
 * Importance: low

+``bootstrap.latest.docs.count``
+How many latest documents to fetch for initial cursor bootstrap.
+On first run (no offset), the connector will fetch the latest N documents (sorted by the incrementing field descending), set the cursor to the newest, and only process documents created after that.

+* Type: int
+* Default: 10
+* Importance: low

 ``es.tls.truststore.location``
-Elastic ssl truststore location
+Elasticsearch truststore location

 * Type: string
+* Default: null
-* Importance: medium
+* Importance: high

 ``es.tls.truststore.password``
-Elastic ssl truststore password
+Elasticsearch truststore password

-* Type: string
+* Type: password
-* Default: ""
+* Default: null
-* Importance: medium
+* Importance: high

 ``es.tls.keystore.location``
 Elasticsearch keystore location

 * Type: string
+* Default: null
-* Importance: medium
+* Importance: high

 ``es.tls.keystore.password``
 Elasticsearch keystore password

-* Type: string
-* Default: ""
-* Importance: medium

-``connection.attempts``
-Maximum number of attempts to retrieve a valid Elasticsearch connection.

-* Type: int
-* Default: 3
-* Importance: low

-``connection.backoff.ms``
-Backoff time in milliseconds between connection attempts.

-* Type: long
-* Default: 10000
-* Importance: low

-``index.prefix``
-Indices prefix to include in copying.
-Periodically, new indices are discovered if they match the pattern.

-* Type: string
-* Default: ""
-* Importance: medium

-``index.names``
-List of elasticsearch indices: `es1,es2,es3`

-* Type: string
+* Type: password
 * Default: null
-* Importance: medium
+* Importance: high

 ### Connector Configuration

 ``poll.interval.ms``
 Frequency in ms to poll for new data in each index.

-* Type: int
+* Type: string
 * Default: 5000
 * Importance: high

 ``batch.max.rows``
 Maximum number of documents to include in a single batch when polling for new data.

-* Type: int
+* Type: string
 * Default: 10000
-* Importance: low
+* Importance: medium

 ``topic.prefix``
 Prefix to prepend to index names to generate the name of the Kafka topic to publish data